 School is out for the summer and it’s time to hit the pool and enjoy time with friends.
-Summer is an exciting time for kids and teens, but it can also be a time where temptation for trouble runs higher, like exploring alcohol and drugs.
+Summer is an exciting time for kids and teens, but it can also be a time where temptation for trouble runs higher.
+Like the temptation to explore alcohol and drugs.
 Too often parents either avoid the topic of alcohol and drugs with their children, or when they talk about it it’s in a judgmental way.

 Talking to your children about drug and alcohol use is very important.
 How you approach the topic is equally as important.